Extended business travelers are likely to be taxed on employment income relating to their Hungarian work, but treaty rules are examined closely.

-Third county citizens who have already started their assignment in Hungary are not subject to the Hungarian social security system, if their assignment does not exceed 2 years.
+Third county citizen assigneess (or EEA/totalization agreement country citizens who are employed and assigned to Hungary from a third country) are not subject to the Hungarian social security system, if their assignment does not exceed 2 years.
 This applies for both the individuals’ part of the social security contributions and for the social tax payable by the employer.

 Tax returns are due by 20 May in the year following the tax year.
 Individuals who are not able to prepare their tax returns by this deadline (especially when they have income from foreign sources) could file a declaration by the original deadline indicating the reason for the late filing.
 Based on this declaration they could file their tax return by 20 November, together with an excuse letter to avoid penalty on late filing.

 If there is no local Hungarian employer but the individual receives the remuneration from a foreign entity, the individual is obliged to pay tax advances on a quarterly basis.
 This generally applies to extended business travelers.

 If the Hungarian seated employer pays any remuneration to an individual, taxes must be withheld and paid to the tax authority.
 Withholdings from employment income must be reported to the tax authority.

 Social tax and social security contributions are due on a monthly basis, and as a general rule for individuals with a foreign employer the foreign entity should register in Hungary for administration, payment and tax return filing purposes.
 If the foreign entity misses this registration, the individual becomes liable for the social security obligations.

 EU/EEA citizens must obtain registration cards, which are valid for 5 years.